HSSBoston/tennis-stats/README.md

 ## Presentations

-- Presented at [PhysTech 2026](https://phystech-2026.devpost.com/), and won 2nd Place Award and Excellence in Research Award, PhysTech 2026, June 2026.
+- Presented and won 2nd Place Award and Excellence in Research Award at [PhysTech 2026](https://phystech-2026.devpost.com/), June 2026.